dubrie/public/books.md

 ### Active Books

 - Switching To Solar: What We Can Learn from Germany's Success in Harnessing Clean Energy by Bob Johnstone
+- The 99% Invisible City: A Field Guide to the Hidden World of Everyday Design by Roman Mars and Kurt Kohlstedt

 ### Queued Up Next